Applications closed for the COVID-19 Support Payment (CSP) on 5 May 2022. We cannot accept late applications.

 Income tax and expenses

-CSP payments do not get included in an income tax return if they are used for business expenses.
-Businesses will also will not be entitled to claim a deduction for these expenses at the end of the tax year.
+CSP payments do not get included as income in an income tax return if they are used for business expenses.
+Businesses will also not be entitled to claim a deduction for these expenses at the end of the tax year.

 If you're registered for GST